coder5876/simple-multisig/README.md

 The main idea behind the contract is to pass in a threshold of detached signatures into the `execute` function and the contract will check the signatures and send off the transaction.

+For a review by maurelian, see the file `maurelian_review.md`.

 To run the tests:

 * Make sure `testrpc` is running.